3191110276/intro-to-kubernetes/B2_Advanced_App_Upgrade/README.md

 echo http://$(kubectl get nodes -o wide | tail -1 | awk '{ print $7 }'):30025/kiali
 ```

-Please open this page in Firefox, as the Chrome security policies will not allow Kiali to work.
+You can now open the page.
+The recommended browser for this would be Firefox, because Chrome does have some issues with Kiali.

 ## Cleanup
 You can remove all artifcats created during this chapter, as none of them will be needed later on.
 It would be recommended to remove the label from the Namespace: